Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Preliminaries

 where the system matrices with ``$\star$" in \eqref{lingendyn} are dependent on an operating point of interest, and all variables are redefined as the deviations from the operating point.
 The operating point of each generator, denoted by $\{x_i^{\star}, V_i^{\star}, U_i^{\star}\}$, is an implicit function of the load impedance set $\{Z_i\}_{i \in \mathcal{I}_{\rm L}}$, and it satisfies

-for each of all generators.
-The linearized model \eqref{lingendyn} can be derived from \eqref{gendyn} because each PSS designer can identify at which operating point the system is currently driven, as a result of monitoring the actual behavior of local physical variables.
-This is enabled by the fact that the dynamics of AGC is much slower than that of GFC, over the time scale of which the assumption of quasi-steady states is generally valid.
+for all the generators.
+The linearized model \eqref{lingendyn} can be derived from \eqref{gendyn} because each PSS designer can identify the operating point at which the system is currently driven, as a result of monitoring the actual behavior of local physical variables.
+This is enabled by the fact that the dynamics of the AGC is considerably slower than that of GFC, over the time scale of which the assumption of quasi-steady states is generally valid.